BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Resistant to Magic, Thrown Stones (range 8", Strength 1).*]

-[*It has not yet Awoken — The Ring lies dormant, yet to return to its full malice.*]
+[*It has not yet Awoken â€” The Ring lies dormant, yet to return to its full malice.*]

 [[]{#bookmark133 .anchor}**ARMY OF
-THRÓR**]
+THRÃ“R**]

 [*I*][*n the days
-before the coming of Smaug the Terrible, Erebor was the greatest Dwarf kingdom in Middle-earth, for Erebor was the stronghold of Thrór, the mightiest of the Dwarf lords and King Under the Mountain.
+before the coming of Smaug the Terrible, Erebor was the greatest Dwarf kingdom in Middle-earth, for Erebor was the stronghold of ThrÃ³r, the mightiest of the Dwarf lords and King Under the Mountain.
 The wealth of the mountain was in the gems hewn from its rock and the seams of gold that ran like veins through its stone, the skill of the Dwarves who lived there was unequalled in the fashioning of items of great beauty from diamond, emerald, ruby and sapphire.*]

 [*The great armies of Erebor were renowned throughout Middle-earth for their martial prowess, and the mighty leaders that captained them.
-Trained from an early age, the warriors of Erebor were the main bulk of Thrór's army.
+Trained from an early age, the warriors of Erebor were the main bulk of ThrÃ³r's army.
 Each was of exceptional skill and accustomed to the ways of war.
 The elite forces of Erebor were made of the Grim Hammers.
 These stalwart fighters were clad in thick-plated armour and bore large pick-hammers, the weapons for which they were named.*]

 [*At the head of the army stood the King himself.
-Thrór was a powerful lord, with a skill in battle befitting a Dwarf lord of his standing.
-At his side stood his son, Thráin, and his grandson, Thorin.
-Thráin was a battle-hardened veteran who bore the physical scars of the wars he had fought, scars that paled in comparison to the marks that he left*]
+ThrÃ³r was a powerful lord, with a skill in battle befitting a Dwarf lord of his standing.
+At his side stood his son, ThrÃ¡in, and his grandson, Thorin.
+ThrÃ¡in was a battle-hardened veteran who bore the physical scars of the wars he had fought, scars that paled in comparison to the marks that he left*]

 [*upon his enemies.
 Thorin was a Dwarf of yet-untapped potential, a potential that would, in the coming years, come to fruition.
-It was under the rule of Thrór's line that Erebor flourished and was prosperous.*]
+It was under the rule of ThrÃ³r's line that Erebor flourished and was prosperous.*]

 [*However, this time of prosperity would not last.
-For Thrór's love of gold had become too fierce and a sickness had begun to take over his mind.
-It wasn't long thereafter that Thrór's treasure hoard tempted fate.
+For ThrÃ³r's love of gold had become too fierce and a sickness had begun to take over his mind.
+It wasn't long thereafter that ThrÃ³r's treasure hoard tempted fate.
 For Smaug, a great Fire-drake from the north, rained down destruction upon the kingdom of Erebor, slaughtering its people and claiming the mountain for himself.
 The Dwarves of Erebor were now homeless, and forced to roam Middle-earth in search of a new place to call their own.*]

-[*Following Erebor's loss, Thrór's people set out to reclaim the lost kingdom of Moria from the clutches of the Orcs that resided within its huge stone halls.
-It was at the fateful battle of Azanulbizar that Thrór fell, beheaded by the Pale Orc, Azog.
-Driven mad with grief, Thráin rushed into the fray, only to be lost and presumed fallen like his father.
+[*Following Erebor's loss, ThrÃ³r's people set out to reclaim the lost kingdom of Moria from the clutches of the Orcs that resided within its huge stone halls.
+It was at the fateful battle of Azanulbizar that ThrÃ³r fell, beheaded by the Pale Orc, Azog.
+Driven mad with grief, ThrÃ¡in rushed into the fray, only to be lost and presumed fallen like his father.
 It was in the midst of this tide of death that Thorin rose to the destiny he was meant for.
-With the use of an oaken branch, Thorin defeated Azog in combat — forever earning himself the moniker of 'Oakenshield'.*]
+With the use of an oaken branch, Thorin defeated Azog in combat â€” forever earning himself the moniker of 'Oakenshield'.*]

 [**ARMY
 COMPOSITION**]

-[*This army may include: Thrór; Thráin; Young
+[*This army may include: ThrÃ³r; ThrÃ¡in; Young Thorin*]
-Thorin*]

 [*Oakenshield; Young Balin the Dwarf; Young Dwalin the